-You have a few options on where to kick off this great day of activity, and it’s smart to do some research on which starting point best suits you.
-The more popular area to begin the Path of the Gods, also known as Il Sentiero degli Dei, is in Bomerano, a small section of the Agerola comune.
-Easily reached by bus, you merely get off at the Bomerano stop and follow designated signs that will guide you to the trailhead.
+You have a few options on where to kick off your hike.
+The more popular spot to begin the walk, known as Il Sentiero degli Dei, is in Bomerano, a small section of the Agerola municipality.
+It’s easy to reach by bus – get off at the Bomerano stop and follow the signs guiding you to the trailhead.

-Depending on your location, you can also start your journey from Praiano, although this requires you to ascend a large staircase to access the trailhead.
-From there you can follow the appointed red and white signs that will mark which direction to follow and careen you down a slightly different entry path where you can scope out the Convent of San Domenico.
+You can also start your journey at Praiano, although this requires you to ascend a large staircase to access the trailhead.
+Follow the red-and-white direction signs; you’ll take an entry path with views of the Convent of San Domenico.

-Along your trek you will encounter different terrains, and you’ll get to spectate as the scenery revolves from tiered hills rich with shrubbery and crops, lending a somewhat local and domesticated feel, onto grand displays of the Mediterranean sea surrounded by tall trees and bushels.
-Be prepared with the right equipment such as comfortable, non-slip hiking boots, and a bottle of water to keep you hydrated beneath the persistent beaming of sunlight.
+Along your trek you will encounter different terrains, and you’ll see the scenery evolve from tiered hills rich with shrubbery and crops, lending a local and domesticated feel, into grand displays of the Mediterranean Sea surrounded by tall trees and bushes.

-You may think you’ve gotten lost in a maze of agriculture and forrestry, and forget that you are traipsing among the misty clouds that hang above the shimmering Mediterrean.
-You may be surprised when suddenly your surroundings open up like grand curtains to reveal numerous cliff faces and hillsides with dazzling peeks at the ocean and beaches below.
+You may think you’ve got lost in a maze of agriculture and forestry, and forget you are walking among the misty clouds that hang above the shimmering Mediterranean.
+Suddenly, your surroundings will open up like grand curtains to reveal numerous cliff faces and hillsides with dazzling views of the ocean and beaches below.

-You will be taken on a course that goes up and down, edges on great cliff sides and will vary in degrees of challenge as you continue on.
-The path is known to get slightly more difficult as it passes through Vallone Grarelle, before you reach the northern town of Nocelle near Positano, where the trail ends.
+You will be taken on a course that goes up and down, edges on great cliff sides and varies in difficulty.
+The path gets slightly more challenging as it passes through Vallone Grarelle, before you reach the northern town of Nocelle, near Positano, where the trail ends.

-While you are hiking through this diverse topography you will eventually come across different locales and artefacts that are reminiscent of the ancient peoples that used to traverse this area.
-You will stumble back into a mythical arena littered with clandestine caves and carved stone abodes said to have been used by primitive travellers and settlers.
-Shrouded in storied legends of gods descending down to its shores to meet with the singing sirens that resided there, you will be imbibed with the feeling that you may encounter a deity of some kind along the way.
+As you hike through this diverse topography, you will eventually come across different locales and artefacts that are reminiscent of the ancient peoples who used to traverse this area.
+You will enter a mythical arena littered with clandestine caves and carved stone abodes said to have been used by early travellers and settlers.
+It’s shrouded in legends of gods descending to the shores to meet the singing sirens who resided there.

-Along the path you will get to experience what life may have been like travelling from small village to small village in the mid-1800s.
-You will feel as if you could kiss the serene blue cap of sky above you, whiff the fresh air perfumed with local plants known to the area, and get lost in the immaculate view of islands and sea that will unfurl before you.
-You will began to understand how this immaculate hike earned its name.
+Along the path you will experience what life may have been like travelling from small village to small village in the mid-1800s.
+Smell the fresh air perfumed with local plants and get lost in the immaculate view of islands and sea that unfurl before you.

-The respendlent hike ends in Nocello where you can decide to either take a bus ride down the winding road along the coast line or descend down a massive 1,500-step staircase that leads to the village of Arienzo.
+The resplendent hike ends in Nocello, where you can either take a bus down the winding road along the coast or descend a 1,500-step staircase that leads to the village of Arienzo.
 Although it is a steep plunge, this route offers some magnificent views.

 Now you can explore the northern sector of Positano.
-Stop in for one of the classic Italian aperitifs and discover the colors of the streets that stretch up the mountainside like a patchwork blanket.
-Go shopping in this stylish sector of town, or cool down with a scoop of gelato.
+Stop in for one of the classic Italian aperitifs and discover the colours of the streets that stretch up the mountainside.
+Go shopping in this stylish part of town, or cool down with a scoop of gelato.

-After relaxing from your hike and soaking up the vibrant life of this area, you can easily catch a bus or ferry back to wherever you may be staying along the Amalfi Coast.
-Both of these options can provide some breathtaking views for your way home.
-The Path of the Gods truly lives up to its name and is worthy of one of your mornings or afternoons while visiting this unique and exquisite part of Italy.
+After relaxing post-hike and soaking up the vibrant life of this area, you can easily catch a bus or ferry back to wherever you are staying along the Amalfi Coast.
+Both of these options will provide breath-taking views on your way home.
+The Path of the Gods lives up to the name and is worthy of one of your days while visiting this exquisite part of Italy.